 Back to School - in America's National Parks

-Interior, S.D. - Teachers across South Dakota have a new tool to help them engage their students in classroom and place-based learning.
+[Arco]- Teachers across Idaho, and around the world,have a new tool to help them engage their students in classroom place-based learning.

-Today the National Park Service (NPS) launched a new online service for teachers that brings America’s national parks into neighborhood classrooms.
+Today the National Park Service (NPS) launched a new online service for teachers that brings America’s national parks, including Craters of the Moon National Monument and Preserve, into neighborhood classrooms.
 The new “Teachers” section of the National Park Service website at www.nps.gov/teachers provides a one-stop shop for curriculum-based lesson plans, traveling trunks, maps, activities, distance learning, and other resources.
 All of the materials draw from the spectacular natural landscapes and authentic places preserved in America’s national parks.